section-engineering-education/engineering-education/articles/data-binding-with-angular/index.md

 Now let's look at how each of the data binding methods work.

 ### String Interpolation
-String Interpolation provides us the provision of including *calculated strings* into marked-up text between HTML element tags.
+String Interpolation includes *calculated strings* into marked-up text between HTML element tags.

 It uses double curly braces(`{{..}}`) as its delimiter.